8. Dynamic Linking¶

 from one process to another; the system creates its segments

-in the dynamic segment area used by mmap
+in the dynamic segment area used by mmap and related services.

 Consequently, a shared object interpreter typically will